mmzsource/2015-nextbuild-cqrs-from-the-trenches/2015 CQRS From The Trenches.md

 **TODO:** better architecture picture (mainly bigger.
 SVG?)

+{>>Should we mention eventual consistency here?
+In my experience a lot of people have trouble grasping this concept as it appears to them as a loss of control.<<}

 ## Why should u use it (or not)

 Now the big question is: why should you use this pattern, or shouldn't you?